Glatzli/model_comparison_codes/README.md

 ToDo:
 - complete PCGP calc for Arome & ICON: works now
-  Am I calculating it right? paper says: choose 4 GPs which least deviate from the meas. site.
-But I'm doing that with my AD calcs, right?

   Is resolution of DEM and models comparable?
 No!
   DEM: ~310 m between points, AROME: ~750m (2 points in x, lon compared with https://boulter.com/gps/distance/?from=47.5+15.385&to=47.5+15.395&units=k)